 We recommend you bring a change of clothes so you can travel home in dry clothing – especially helpful for children.

 VIP – We recommend you have in your car:

 It starts to get very cold on the mountain after about 4pm so it is best to plan your descent prior to that time.
 You should also be prepared in the event you get delayed (a traffic event stops traffic, a blizzard or storm hits) as you could be in the car for longer periods than anticipated waiting to move on.
 Always tell people where you are going and advise an expected return home time.
 Travel with a buddy.

 Is there accommodation on the mountain?

 No, the closet accommodation is in Warburton at the base of the mountain and only 20 minutes away.
-See our website for accommodation providers.
+See accommodation nearby.

 Is there any wildlife?

 Mt Donna Buang is a National Park and therefor home to a diverse range of flora and many types of animal and birds.
 Depending on the season and conditions you are likely to see lyrebirds and wallabies.

 I heard there is spring water on the mountain – is that true?